 HUD requires funds to be used for costs related to unmet needs in the MID areas resulting from qualifying disasters.
-The Commonwealth of Kentucky is required to spend at least 80% of all CDBG-DR funds to benefit the HUD-identified MID areas.
+Kentucky is required to spend at least 80% of all CDBG-DR funds to benefit the HUD-identified MID areas.
 HUD provided Kentucky with the HUD-identified MID areas in the Allocation Announcement Notice.

-The Consolidated Notice allows the Commonwealth to determine where to use up to 20% of the remaining amount of the CDBG-DR grant.
+The consolidated notice (87 FR 6326, 87 FR 6364 and 88 FR 6393) allows Kentucky to determine where to use up to 20% of the remaining amount of the CDBG-DR grant.
 The funds must be used to address unmet needs within areas that received a presidential disaster declaration.
 In addition to HUD's identified MIDs, Kentucky has identified the other counties that will receive CDBG-DR funding.
-Projects funded through this program must take place within the following counties:
+Projects funded through this program must take place within the following counties.